27th Special Operations Group

+Mission

-The Group carries out global special operations tasks as an Air Force component of the United States Special Operations Command.
+The group carries out global special operations tasks as an Air Force component of the United States Special Operations Command.
 It conducts infiltration/exfiltration, combat support, helicopter and tilt-rotor aerial refueling, psychological warfare, and other special missions.
 It directs the deployment, employment, training, and planning for squadrons that operate the AC-130W, MC-130J, CV-22B, U-28A and MQ-9, and provides operational support to flying operations.